 Great!
 Here are a few ideas:

-Keep an eye on our events page, and join us at our planning and working group meetings
+Keep an eye on our events page, and join our working groups to be involved in any of the above activities

 Write a blog for us on a climate related issue